dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 **New behavior**

-Starting with 3.0, EF Core will only create one column for `ShippingAddress`.
+Starting with 3.0, EF Core only creates one column for `ShippingAddress`.

 **Why**